Samachiy/Qinti/README.md

 </div>

-### This project will have it's first release around wednesday 24, April 2024, if the last round of testing goes well.

 Qinti UI is an open source frontend made with Godot for image generation that aims to be both easy to use and for professional use.

 It also comes in the form of an executable, so the frontend itself doesn't need to be installed, just click and run, it is currently available for Linux and Windows.